hanstxu/alexa_endpoint_cpp/README.md

 2. Follow the instructions from **Step 2** of [this tutorial](https://developer.amazon.com/alexa-skills-kit/alexa-skill-quick-start-tutorial) from Amazon.
 Note that we are bypassing **Step 1** since we are creating our web server to handle Alexa requests.
-Also, stop when your reach last instruction of **Step 2**.
+Also, stop when your reach the last instruction of **Step 2**.
 We are going to make our own endpoint instead of using AWS Lambda.